merenlab/merenlab.org/_posts/miscellaneous/2021-10-20-targeted-binning-nif-mag.md

 {:.warning}
 When we downloaded these samples, we assigned different (shorter) names to them, so the sample names I will discuss below are different from the ones in the Cao _et al_ paper.
 If you want to know the correspondence between our sample names and those in the paper, check out the `cao_sample_metadata.txt` file in the datapack.
 You will find their sample names in the `sample_name_cao_et_al` column.

 The first thing that I did with those 16 assemblies was run %{ include PROGRAM name="anvi-estimate-metabolism" %} in metagenome mode.
 I will show you the commands that I used to do this, but I won't ask you to do it yourself, because it takes quite a long time (and currently requires an obscene amount of memory, for which I deeply apologize).
-I created a %{ include ARTIFACT name="metagenomes" %} file called `metagenomes.txt` which contains the names and %{ include ARTIFACT name="contigs-db" text=contigs database %} paths of each sample, and I wrote a bash loop to estimate metabolism individually on each sample:
+I created a %{ include ARTIFACT name="metagenomes" %} file called `metagenomes.txt` which contains the names and %{ include ARTIFACT name="contigs-db" text="contigs database" %} paths of each sample, and I wrote a bash loop to estimate metabolism individually on each sample:

 ```bash
 while read name path; \